DawidKokot/IntersectionObserver/README.md

 # IntersectionObserver
-Learning intersection observer - navBar change, slide-in on scroll, lazy load
+Learning intersection observer
+- navBar change, slide-in on scroll, lazy load

+also Gulp for compiling SCSS to CSS